Skip to main content

 The Reply Action

-The most fundamental action is the REPLY action, which allows agents to respond to messages with text.
-It serves as the default action when no specialized behavior is needed:
+The REPLY action is the most fundamental action, allowing agents to respond with text.
+It serves as the default action when no specialized behavior is needed.
+The implementation below showcases several important patterns used in ElizaOS.

 const replyAction: Action = {